-Fire hazard The electrical system can be overloaded by the use of incorrect fuses.
+Fire hazard The electrical system can be overloaded if the wrong fuses are used.

 - Use only fuses with the prescribed amperage.
 Never by-pass or repair fuses.

 The fuse box containing the fuses of individual power consumers is located under the seat.